By Martin Alva - October 21, 2018

 PREVENTION IS BETTER THAN CURE

-The primary aim to prevent rusting is to keep it away from oxygen and water.
+The primary aim to Prevent Rusting of classic car is to keep it away from oxygen and water.
 While the modern cars enjoy the benefit of methods such as galvanising, where another metal is applied to the steel to enable sacrifice corrosion, the oldies might not be subjected to such a method.
 Hence, chrome plating.

 Chrome plating your bumpers might offer a cosmetic satisfaction as well as a relief to your chest.
 However, in case of a pin-hole, the steel underneath will corrode faster than the chrome plating outside, countering the very purpose of doing it in the first place.
 One of the most inexpensive barriers is a good quality paint job.
 However, the coating, unlike others are easier to be damaged.